 Hormones are chemicals traveling through your body that control the function of all tissues and organs.
 Various glands throughout the body release hormones that act on tissues in different areas.
 Some of these glands include:

 Both men and women have a blend of testosterone and estrogen in their bodies, with men having more testosterone and women having more estrogen.
 Introducing a chemical like alcohol can impact this precise system, resulting in several reactions.

 How Does Alcohol Affect Estrogen Levels?

 Some studies have shown that alcohol consumption can increase estrogen levels.
-However, women’s bodies change significantly over time, especially in relation to hormones.
+However, women’s bodies change significantly over time, especially concerning hormones.
 What you drink in your 20s will have a different impact than drinking the same thing in your 40s.
-Younger women who drink heavily have less of an impact on their body than middle-aged heavy drinkers.
+Younger women who drink heavily have less of an effect on their bodies than middle-aged heavy drinkers.
 It takes less alcohol over time to put a woman’s body through the same impact as when she was younger due to hormonal fluctuation as she ages.

 How Does Alcohol Affect Testosterone Levels?

 Conversely, alcohol consumption tends to lower testosterone levels.
 Studies also suggest that the male hormone testosterone decreases inversely to alcohol consumed.
 Low testosterone levels in both men and women can lead to sluggishness, tiredness, irritability, lowered muscle mass, and a lack of motivation.
 Encouraged by the depressant effects of alcohol, heavy drinking can significantly impact testosterone levels.